Soft Pumpkin Dog Treats

 Instructions

-- In a medium bowl, stir egg, applesauce and pumpkin together.
-Add flour and mix until all the flour is incorporated.
+- In a medium bowl – whisk egg, then add applesauce and pumpkin.
+Stir to combine.
+Add flour and mix until all the flour is incorporated, and you have a soft dough.

 - Dust the counter with flour and knead the dough a few times to make sure it is uniform.

-- Lightly flour a rolling pin, then roll out dough to approximately 1/8" and cut out treats.
+- On a lightly floured surface, with a floured rolling pin, roll out the dough to approximately 1/8" and cut out treats.
+Gather scraps, re-roll the dough and cut out additional treats until all of the dough is used.

-- Lay on a baking sheet and bake for approximately 18 minutes.
-Cool completely before giving to your pup!
+- Place the treats on a parchment-lined baking sheet and bake for approximately 18 minutes.
+Remove from oven and allow to cool on the baking sheet.
+Cool completely before giving to your pup.

 Notes